 director of "Mutiny!"

-Joy’s score for Mutiny! not only complimented the picture, but elevated every moment magnificently.
+Joy’s score not only complimented the picture, but elevated every moment magnificently.
 Joy's writing and her intricately layered orchestrations blew me away every time she sent me a new cue.
 I am truly fortunate to have had such an immensely talented collaborator, who understood the tone and feel of every scene.
 To say that I was thrilled to what Joy brought to my film creatively, would be an understatement.

 flipscreened review of